noi-techpark/opendatahub-website/src/content/use-cases/today_eurac.md

     partial: text-imgs-enlargeable.html

   - title: "**Let us visualize your data**"
-    description: "If you need to show your events in a simple way or are generally interested in our Data Visualization service, do not hesitate to contact us."
+    description: "If you need to present your events in a simple and effective way, or if you are generally interested in our data visualisation services, please do not hesitate to contact us.
+We provide scalable, interactive solutions that can be tailored to your requirements."
     img_back: "/img/use-cases/today_eurac/05-OpenDataHub-Eurac-Tania-Marcadella-2023-3333.jpg"
     img_credit: "© Open Data Hub / Tania Marcadella"
     img_back_alt: "Screens at Eurac Research displaying events, enhanced by Open Data Hub's data visualization services."